 The main reasons I attended this course is because I’m working with e-learning every day, and I desperately wanted to try a MOOC.
-The course was “about how digital cultures intersect with learning cultures online, and how our ideas about online education are shaped through ‘narratives’, or big stories, about the relationship between people and technology” (Course description).
+The course was “about how digital cultures intersect with learning cultures online, and how our ideas about online education are shaped through ‘narratives’, or big stories, about the relationship between people and technology” (Course description (External link)).

 Even if I tried to follow the tweets and attended a Facebook group I didn’t have so much interaction with the 39.999 other students.
 That’s because I couldn’t put too many hours into my studies.
 But I think I would get more from the course if I attended a some of the available study groups.
 In that way I would get more feedback on my blogs and assignments.
 But this time I choose to study alone.
 I watched the videos, read articles, wrote blogs and tweeted.
 It felt good to study in my own pace and focus on the topics that interested me.

 I must say that I find the course was very interesting and engaging.
 It felt like we were a bunch of children running around in the forest, exploring everything we saw.
 But it was very rewarding and I got a lot of new thoughts.
 Probably a lot of students got lost in the forest but it was nice to read blogs about other’s thoughts and experiences.
 With thousands of hyperactive students it’s hard not to be engaging.